cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

         * a field `type` whose value is `http`
         * a field `url` whose value is a url to a `userdata` script/value.
   * `management_network_name` Cloudify's management network name.
 Every server should be connected to the management network.
 If the management network's name information is available in the [Provider Context](reference-terminology.html#provider-context), this connection is made automatically and there's no need to override this property (See the [Misc section](#misc) for more information on the Openstack Provider Context).
 Otherwise, it is required to set the value of this property to the management network name as it was set in the bootstrap process. *Note*: When using Nova-net Openstack (see the [Nova-net Support section](#nova-net-support)), don't set this property.
 Defaults to `''` (empty string).
+  * `use_password` A boolean describing whether this server image supports user-password authentication.
+Images that do should post the administrator user's password to the Openstack metadata service (e.g. via [cloudbase](http://www.cloudbase.it/cloud-init-for-windows-instances/)); The password would then be retrieved by the plugin, decrypted using the server's keypair and then saved in the server's runtime properties.
+Defaults to `false`.
   * `use_external_resource` a boolean for setting whether to create the resource or use an existing one.
 See the [using existing resources section](#using-existing-resources).
 Defaults to `false`.
   * `resource_id` name to give to the new resource or the name or ID of an existing resource when the `use_external_resource` property is set to `true` (see the [using existing resources section](#using-existing-resources)).
 Defaults to `''` (empty string).
   * `openstack_config` see the [Openstack Configuration](#openstack-configuration).